SarimEkram/UCalgary-Market-Place/README.md

 - Docker

 ## Instructions
-1. Frome the command line, move into the folder you would like the git repository to reside in
+1. From the command line, move into the folder you would like the git repository to reside in.
-2. Clone the git respositiory.
+2. Clone the git repository.
 ```bash
 git clone git@csgit.ucalgary.ca:enioluwafe.balogun/seng513-202401-group-15.git
 ```